 The Eitan MALE UAV’s mission capabilities include surveillance, reconnaissance, battle damage assessment, target acquisition, aerial refuelling, intelligence gathering, and missile defence.

 A full-scale prototype of the Heron TP was displayed during an event that took place in Berlin ExpoCenter Airport in June 2016.
+It was also showcased at the Avalon International Airshow held in February 2017.

 Heron TP unmanned air system orders and deliveries